 — Pie crust is very forgiving.
 If yours tears or splits, as mine often does, just patch it together with your fingers or a little bit of dough.
 It doesn’t matter if it’s a little bumpy or uneven—after all, it’s going to be covered with yummy filling!
 You don’t want holes in the crust, however, as that could allow the filling to seep underneath.

-— Crimping the edge to make it look nice isn’t hard.
+— Pinching the edge to make it look nice isn’t difficult.
 Just use your fingers to shape small indentations, working your way around the crust.
-You can also use the back of a fork or a pastry wheel to make an edge.
+You can also use the back of a fork or a pastry wheel to make a pretty edge.